brave-samaritanin/website-for-cleaning-service/README.md

 Website for cleaning service have a responsive navigation menu, a services section that lists the cleaning services offered, contact form through which customers can reach the business owner.

+Features - a price calculator to provide cleaning service pricing; a map that shows the company's service areas.

 To run locally:

 1. Before you begin, ensure you have the following installed on your machine: Node.js and npm